This topic explains how to set up the response server to begin collecting data from the mobile apps.

 - In the panel Enrollment Token Batches click New Batch.

-- Note that if you do not have administrator permission, this action will not succeed.
+- Note that if you do not have "MyStudies Coordinator" or admin permission, this action will not succeed.

 - In the Generate Tokens pop up dialog, specify the number of tokens to generate.
 Base your selection on the number participants you expect to enroll.
 Options: